This Is Not a Map: Extraction and Supplement in Sol LeWitt and Claudio Perna

 Re: Collection invites a range of historians, curators, and artists to respond to the artworks in our collection through approachable texts.

 Claudio Perna (1938–1997) and Sol LeWitt (1928–2007) are both known for their use of maps, cartography, aerial photography, and satellite images from different geographic coordinates as interventional supports in their work.
-We could fall into the temptation to draw a comparison between their works, based on their similarities and overlooking their—explicit and significant—differences.
-Based on the strength of the facts, doing such would imply falling into the temptation of assimilating Perna’s work into the—canonical—practices of Anglo-Saxon conceptualism that LeWitt so brilliantly embodies.
-Yet, everything indicates that, unlike LeWitt’s systematic approach (he was perhaps one of the most systematic artists of the 20th century), Perna’s work tends to constitute itself as an unsystematizable chaos, adhering to a more impulse-driven approach to art rather than an intellectual one, perhaps closer than LeWitt ever got to embodying his own definition of the artist: Conceptual artists are mystics rather than rationalists.
+We could fall into the temptation of drawing a comparison between their works, based on their similarities and overlooking their—explicit and significant—differences.
+Based on the strength of the facts, doing such would imply falling into the temptation of assimilating Perna’s work into the canonical practices of Anglo-Saxon Conceptualism that LeWitt so brilliantly embodies.
+Yet everything indicates that, unlike LeWitt’s systematic approach (he was perhaps one of the most systematic artists of the 20th century), Perna’s work tends to constitute itself as an unsystematizable chaos, adhering to a more impulse-driven approach to art rather than an intellectual one, perhaps closer than LeWitt ever got to embodying his own definition of the artist: Conceptual artists are mystics rather than rationalists.
 1

 In the case of Sol LeWitt, with quite few exceptions, the intervening supports are fragments of maps or clippings of aerial photographs: the cartography—the view of a city—has been altered in advance.
 Furthermore, LeWitt intervenes primarily by extracting segments: doubly amputating, in other words, by way of the inscription of a void with the already-fragmented cartographic material as a base.